-Check here if the State elects to use funds provided under Title XXI only to provide expanded eligibility under the State's Medicaid plan.
+- Check here if the State elects to use funds provided under Title XXI only to provide expanded eligibility under the State's Medicaid plan. - 12.1.
 Eligibility and Enrollment Matters- Describe the review process for eligibility and enrollment matters that complies with 42 CFR 457.1120.
 Describe any special processes and procedures that are unique to the applicant's rights when the State is using the Express Lane option when determining eligibility.

 The North Carolina Health Choice Program for Children has a program-specific review process that is compliant with 42 CFR 457.1120 - 1180.
-Although county Departments of Social Services use one application form to assess eligibility for the State Medicaid Program and NC Health Choice, the eligibility criteria and enrollment processes for each program differs.
+Although county Departments of Social Services and the federally recognized tribe use one application form to assess eligibility for the State Medicaid Program and NC Health Choice, the eligibility criteria and enrollment processes for each program differs.
 Pursuant to N.C.
 GEN. STAT. § 108A-70.21(a), NC Health Choice Program applicants must:

-- Be between the ages of 6 through 18 - Be ineligible for Medicaid, Medicare, or other federal government-sponsored health insurance; - Be uninsured: - Be in a family whose family income is above 133% of the FPL and does not exceed 200% of the FPL: - Be a resident of the State and eligible under federal law; and - Have paid the Program enrollment fee.
+- Be between the ages of 6 through 18 - Be ineligible for Medicaid, Medicare, or other federal government-sponsored health insurance; - Be uninsured: - Be in a family whose family income is above 133% of the FPL and does not exceed 200% of the FPL; - Be a resident of the State and eligible under federal law; and - Have paid the Program enrollment fee.

-The enrollment fee is collected and retained by county Departments of Social Services; each Department establishes its own procedures for collection.
+The enrollment fee is collected and retained by county Departments of Social Services or the federally recognized tribe; each Department or local office of the federally recognized tribe establishes its own procedures for collection.
 Pursuant to N.C.
-GEN. STAT. § 108A-70.26(c), N.C.
-GEN. STAT. § 108A-70.29(a), and N.C.
-GEN. STAT. § 108A-79, applicants have an opportunity to appeal a denial of eligibility for either an initial or re-application.
+Gen. Stat. § 108A-70.26(c), N.C.
+Gen. Stat. § 108A-70.29(a), and N.C.
+Gen. Stat. § 108A-79, applicants have an opportunity to appeal a denial of eligibility for either an initial or re-application.
 Each applicant or beneficiary shall be notified in writing of his right to appeal upon denial of his application for assistance and at the time of any subsequent action on his or her case.
 Active Program beneficiaries remain enrolled during the review of a decision to terminate or suspend enrollment.